Nicolas Claxton NBA Playoffs Player Props: Nets vs. 76ers

 - This season, Nicolas Claxton has made 5.4 field goals per game, which accounts for 12.2% of his team's total makes.

-- On the glass, the 76ers are ranked second in the league, giving up 41.2 rebounds per game.
+- The 76ers are the second-ranked team in the NBA, conceding 41.2 rebounds per contest.

-- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.
+- In terms of assists, the 76ers have allowed 24.2 per game, sixth in the NBA.

 Nicolas Claxton vs. the 76ers